Poroing/mpd-notification/README.md

 * *-s PIXELS*: scale image to a maximum size *PIXELS* x *PIXELS* pixels, keeping ratio
 * *-t TIMEOUT*: notification timeout, *TIMEOUT* in seconds
+* *--show-time*: Show duration of the song played on mpd state changes and the elaplsed time when the notification is asked for through a SIGHUP or SIGUSR1.
 * *-v*: verbose output
 * *-V*: print version information